carloslodelar/cardano-course/setting-up-a-local-cluster/create-a-local-cluster.md

 wget -P template/ https://raw.githubusercontent.com/input-output-hk/iohk-nix/master/cardano-lib/testnet-template/conway.json
 </code></pre>

-The system will start in Byron era and will have only two block producing nodes.
-You will add two Stake Pools later, when you transition to Shelley era.
-Make a directory for each of the nodes and a configuration folder for your configuration files.
+The system will start in the Byron era and will have only two block-producing nodes.
+You will add two stake pools later when you transition to the Shelley era.
+Make a directory for each of the nodes and a configuration folder for your configuration files:

 ```bash
 mkdir -p bft0 bft1 configuration
 ```

-The nodes must to connect to each other.
+The nodes must connect to each other.
 Each of the nodes requires a topology file that tells it which nodes to connect to.

-The node bft0 will run on port 3000, and node bft1 on port 3001.
-For now, use classic topology (not P2P).
+The node bft0 will run on port 3000, and node bft1 – on port 3001.
+For now, use the classic topology (not P2P).

-So, create the topology file for bft0 with:
+Create the topology file for bft0 with:

 ```json
 cat > bft0/topology.json <<EOF